Appearance in the black community is a big deal.

 "I wonder when relaxing my hair became an act of self-rejection?
 My mother, grandmother and most of the women I know still relax their hair.
 What does this say about them?
 My mother and grandmother are both phenomenal women in their own right.
 I find it hard to imagine that relaxing their hair has been a manifestation of a racial inferiority complex.
 Does it mean that they have been unconsciously buying into a certain ideal?
 Would it be unfair to shift the blame onto the media for suggesting that the dominant images of beauty drive women of all races to aspire to a certain ideal which included straight, silky hair?" - Annette Q.

-Black Hair DayAnnette Quarcoopome
+Sources: Black Hair DayAnnette Quarcoopome

 http://imaginingourselves.imow.org/pb/Story.aspx?id=1299〈=1&g=0